flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 {.close-float}

 One of the drawbacks of stereoscopy is **eyestrain**.
-This was alleviated by the fact games provided an 'automatic pause' feature, which reminded the user to take breaks every 30 minutes.
+This was alleviated by the fact that games provided an 'automatic pause' feature, which reminded the user to take breaks every 30 minutes.
 Nintendo also included various warning messages in their packaging and documentation to help prevent serious conditions.
 That said, there was no option to disable the 3D effect.

 ## CPU